Don’t Miss the May 2023 Jewels of the Weeks!

 An E color diamond, when paired with FL/IF, VVS1 or VVS2 clarity and a top cut grade, is considered to have collection quality.
 Such diamonds, with the purest natural color and clarity grades, have typically held their value best over time and have special status in the eyes of many diamond professionals, collectors, enthusiasts, and auction houses.

-The internationally accepted grading scale and terminology for diamond color in the normal range consists of 23 grading levels.
+The internationally accepted grading scale and terminology for diamond color in the normal range consist of 23 grading levels.
 Grading is performed with the diamond upside down.
 An E color diamond lands in the colorless range, which is the highest on the scale.

 While the descriptive scale above is universally applied, standards can vary between individuals and organizations that decide a diamond has E color.